-Just kidding, I wish I was that smooth but the reality is this pasta salad is so unbelievable that there’s no time to waste getting BOWLS out like a civilized human before devouring.
+Just kidding.
+I wish I was that smooth but the reality is that this pasta salad is so unbelievably tasty that there’s simply no time to waste dishing it out into bowls like a civilized human being before devouring.
 No time, I say!

-I have what feels like a gazillion spins on the classic Caprese Salad recipe here on IGE, but just like a bottle of wine and a group of girlfriends, there’s always room for one more, right?
+I have what feels like a gazillion spins on the classic Caprese Salad recipe here on IGE but, just like a bottle of wine, there’s always room for one more, right?

-The plate(s) I enjoyed at Lindsey’s wedding inspired me to create the fresh Caprese combination of gluten-free pasta mixed with mini fresh mozzarella cheese balls, TONS of chopped fresh basil (dare you not to smell it and think of hot summer days!) sliced sweet cherry tomatoes, spicy baby arugula, and a luscious homemade Balsamic Vinaigrette to tie everything together.
-Out of the 15+ Caprese-inspired recipes I have in the recipe archives, this is definitely my favorite (in case the face shoveling via serving bowl fact didn’t give it away.)
+Caprese Pasta Salad might be my very favorite one yet.
+Cooked pasta is mixed with mini mozzarella cheese balls, TONS of fresh basil, sweet cherry tomatoes, baby arugula, and a luscious homemade Balsamic Vinaigrette to tie everything together.
 The secret’s in the homemade balsamic vinaigrette – it really makes this pasta salad special.

-Caprese Pasta Salad is great for any night of the week, but is especially perfect for a party, picnic, or potluck.
+This pasta salad is a great side dish for dinner any night of the week, and also makes a terrific take along for a party, picnic, or potluck.
 The ingredients hold up really well to sitting at room temperature for at least an hour, though I guarantee it won’t last that long.
-One word of advice – this pasta salad is best eaten the day it’s assembled.
-Gluten-free pasta tends to get hard and mealy when refrigerated overnight, though it’ll be fine if you make then refrigerate the salad one or two hours before serving.
-Either way, you’ll adore it!
+One word of advice: if you’re using gluten free pasta, like I did, this pasta salad is best eaten the day it’s assembled as GF pasta tends to get hard and mealy when refrigerated for an extended period of time.

 Start by cooking 8oz (1/2lb) gluten-free pasta in heavily salted boiling water until its al dente.
 You could use any cut you like – I used penne but rotini would be fab too.
 Drain the pasta then rinse under cold water until it’s completely cool.

-In the meantime, combine 1 pint cherry tomatoes (spring for cherry over grape – the sweet taste really pops!) that have been sliced in half, 1/2 cup fresh basil leaves that have been chopped, 8oz mini mozzarella cheese balls (sometimes called “pearls”) and 1 cup packed baby arugula in a large bowl.
+In the meantime, combine 1 pint cherry tomatoes that have been sliced in half, 1/2 cup fresh basil leaves that have been chopped, 8oz mini mozzarella cheese balls (sometimes called “pearls”) and 1 cup packed baby arugula in a large bowl.